Sathviksam/GIRI-Assistant/README.md

-# 🎙️ SAM - Smart AI Assistant in Python
+# 🎙️ GIRI - Smart AI Assistant in Python

 **SAM** (Smart Assistant Module) is a Python-based voice assistant that responds to natural language commands and performs various tasks like playing music, telling the time, fetching Wikipedia summaries, opening applications, and more.